Open-RIO/GradleRIO-C/README.md

         gitVersion = "3784b66"              // Commit, Branch or Tag to checkout before building }

+    // Use this block to add libraries that have been prebuilt (i.e. device libraries like NavX, or other code)
+    // If you're building a library from source, it is better to add that as a dependency or as another component.
+    // If the library uses GradleRIO, use the multi_project example.
+If it doesn't, you can add the sources as shown
+    // in the custom_library example.
+    // This block is optional.
+    libraries {
+        navx(LibraryPrebuilt) {
+            headers "navx/include"
+            staticFile "navx/navx.a"
+            sharedFile "navx/navx.so"
+        }
+    }

     components {
         // This is where you define your actual C++ binary my_program(FRCUserProgram) {